dat3Cph/spring2025/docs/jpa_part1/exercises/codelab.md

 # JPA part I - CodeLab Exercise

 This CodeLab exercise is designed to help you practice the concepts you have learned in the JPA 1 module on day 1.
 You will be working on a series of tasks that involve Java Persistence API, with Entities and DAOs.
-We will also practice [pair programming](../../toolbox/sys/projectmanagement/pairprogramming.md) and collaboration using Github.
+We will also practice [pair programming](../../toolbox/sys/projectmanagement/pairprogramming.md) if possible.

 ![Pair programming](../../deepdive-1/exercises/images/pairprogramming.gif)